appraisal-rb/appraisal2/CONTRIBUTING.md

 10. Announce it in the channel for this org in the [Discord][✉️discord-invite]!

 NOTE: Run tests with `act` to have confidence they will pass in CI.
-      Also, for complex reasons, many specs don't pass locally except when run via `act`.
+      Also, because the spec run makes many changes to local bundle config, many specs will fail locally in subsequent runs unless run via `act`.
+      The spec suite is not idempotent.
+This is a goal for the future, if you'd like to work on it.

 ## The Reek List